Wednesday, August 22, 2018

 Satisfaction in an emotional experience is not the purpose of God’s calling on our life.
 He does not save us to sit in service after service receiving His word, praising and worshiping Him or studying His word to the exclusion of all else; at some point it becomes time to do the work that He has called us to do.

-Serving God for the fish and the loaves may be what brought you in and though it very well may sustain or fortify you to continue your walk with God, it certainly is not all that God has called us for; there is a work that God has called us to do and it is imperative that we do it
+Serving God for the fish and the loaves may be what brought you in and though it very well may sustain or fortify you to continue your walk with God, it certainly is not all that God has called us for; there is a work that God has called us to do and it is imperative that we do it!

 There is an account in the Old Testament which illustrates this truth.
 It also illustrates the link between a promise and the possessing of that promise.
 The nation of Israel traveled a long period of time from Egypt through the desert to the land God promised them.
 When they reached the edge of this Promised Land, Moses sent in spies to check out the land.
 Ten of the spies brought back a negative report.
 They said there were giants in the land and there was no way Israel could go in to possess the land.
 Only two spies, Joshua and Caleb, urged the people to enter the land and possess it as God had promised.